 Expenses

-Operating expenses increased 11% from US$116.0 million in 1998 to US$132.9 million in 1999 primarily due to increased gas transportation maintenance expenses and higher property, plant and equipment depreciation.
-The increase in Depreciation expense from US$36.8 million to US$45.0 million was primarily attributable to expansion at the Cerri Complex and the acquisition of an upstream compression plant.
+Operating expenses increased 11% from US$79.2 million in 1998 to US$87.9 million in 1999 primarily due to increased gas transportation maintenance expenses.
+Depreciation expense increased from US$36.8 million to US$45.0 million, primarily due to expansion at the Cerri Complex and the acquisition of an upstream compression plant.
 During 1998 and 1999, pipeline assets were depreciated using a 67 year life.
 This represents a change from 45 years used previously.
 The regulator has not accepted this change, therefore the projections use a 45 year life.
-The difference in 1998 and 1997 is approximately 11 million per year.
+The difference in 1998 and 1997 is approximately US$11 million per year.

 Operating Results